top of page

 The culture of addiction and the culture of recovery refers to the needs, vulnerabilities and influences.
 The explanation that leads people to initiate, and sustain their relationship with their drugs, alcohol, food, gambling, etc. or support groups, Higher Power, sponsor, etc. This culture touches and transforms every dimension of one’s existence.
 What begins as a person-substance relationship, transforms into a complete lifestyle… a culture.

-So what is the Culture of Addiction:
+So what is the Culture of Addiction?

 “Drugs and alcohol are not just a habit; it is a way of life.
 When you give up the junk, you give up a way of life”

-• The addict, regardless of the substance of choice, is a chameleon.
+The addict, regardless of the substance of choice, is a chameleon.
 It is no wonder that society’s understanding of an addict is conflicting (Incongruent).

-• The addict’s self-explaining of his/her story goes through kaleidoscopic changes depending on their audience.
+The addict’s self-explaining of his/her story goes through kaleidoscopic changes depending on the audience.
 The addict, known by his/her family and loved ones is often described very differently from the way this person is described by others.
-For example, a mother would describe her poor John as helpless, dependent on drugs and unable to cope and in desperate need of her financial support, whereas someone in John’s inner circle within the culture of addiction would describe him as a hustler, who takes initiative.
+For example, a mother would describe her poor John as helpless, dependent on drugs unable to cope and in desperate need of her financial support, whereas someone in John’s inner circle within the culture of addiction would describe him as a hustler, who takes initiative.
 The police would describe John as a callous criminal; the psychologist would describe John as insecure… with each report, the chameleon has shown a different colour.

-• It is as if the addict wandered into a magical world but, once in, became lost amidst the potions and poisons and pleasures and pain.
-To survive the predatory world of twists and turns and paths that ultimately lead no-where, the addict must become a chameleon and develop many faces – a mask to fit each particular drama that comes up.
+It is as if the addict wandered into a magical world but, once in, became lost amidst the potions and poisons and pleasures and pain.
+To survive the predatory world of twists and turns and paths that ultimately lead nowhere, the addict must become a chameleon and develop many faces – a mask to fit each particular drama that comes up.
 A persona, developed moment by moment in response to threats and opportunities that present themselves.
-Any mask will present itself in order for the addict to sustain his/her drug relationship and lifestyle.
+Any mask will present itself for the addict to sustain his/her drug relationship and lifestyle.

-The Culture of Addiction and Recovery Infographic
+The Culture of Addiction - Defined:

-The Culture of Addiction - Defined: Drug users seek out and build relationships with other people whose use mirrors their own.
+Drug users seek out and build relationships with other people whose use mirrors their own.
 They create small groups within their culture, groups that consist of the same ethnic cultures, drugs of choice and geography.

 (For example, an alcoholic befriends another alcoholic, or a gambling addict who drinks whilst gambling; a heroin addict befriends a heroin addict; someone who sniffs coke and has lived a high-class lifestyle befriends someone who has lived a similar lifestyle rather than the “junkie who spikes and landed up on the streets”).